lchski/lucascherkewski.com/_newsletters/2019-09-29-108-models-decisions-action.md

+How do we organize to take decisions and act on the results?
+Thinking here of processes that often—but not always—produce some _thing_ as a result.

-Sometimes it’s not altogether clear how product management differs from project management.
-The terms are so similar, it can be hard for folks familiar with the latter to understand the former (and vice versa!).
-Some of my go-to clarifications emphasize
+In the area I work, two approaches that come to mind are project and product management.
+Sometimes it’s not altogether clear how they differ.
+The terms are so similar, it can be hard for folks familiar with one to understand the other.

+When explaining product management, some of my go-to clarifications emphasize its ongoing nature, prioritizing people over processes, and constantly delivering value.
+(Unsurprisingly, [these echo core principles from the Agile Manifesto](http://agilemanifesto.org/).
+They also reflect a broader “delivery” ethos, but we’ll leave that aside for today.)

+But maybe it’s useful to ground this comparison in more powerful metaphors.
+In _The Real World of Technology_, Ursula Franklin offers

 ## Ursula Franklin on production vs organic growth
 > Growth occurs; it is not made.
 Within a growth model, all that human intervention can do is to discover the best conditions for growth and then try to meet them.
 (20)